Tilings in graphons: The theory of tilings in graphons

 Theorem~\ref{thm:LPdualityGraphons} is a very convenient tool for extremal graph theory.
 More specifically, suppose that we want to prove that for a fixed graph $F$ and for a family of graphs $\mathcal{G}$ we have that $\TIL(F,G)\ge(\gamma+o(1))v(G)$ for each $G\in\mathcal{G}$.
 (Here, $o(1)$ tends to 0 as $v(G)$ goes to infinity.)
 By combining Theorem~\ref{thm:lowersemicontgraphs} and Theorem~\ref{thm:LPdualityGraphons} it suffices to show that no graphon arising as a limit of graphs from $\mathcal{G}$ has a fractional $F$-cover of size less than $\gamma$.
-We shall see one particular application of this scheme in Section~\ref{sec:RandomGraphs} and another one is use in the accompanying paper~\cite{HlHuPi:Komlos} on Komlós's Theorem. \begin{rem} Theorem~\ref{thm:LPdualityGraphons} is an analytic form of LP duality.
-Similar forms were considered in the literature before, under the names ``infinite dimensional linear programming of the integral type'', or ``generalized capacity problems'', see for example~\cite{MR1158815} and the references therein.
-Much of the attention in that literature is exactly in describing conditions under which some form of LP duality holds.
-However, we could not find any result that would imply our Theorem~\ref{thm:LPdualityGraphons}. \end{rem}
+We shall see one particular application of this scheme in Section~\ref{sec:RandomGraphs} and another one is used in the accompanying paper~\cite{HlHuPi:Komlos} on Komlós's Theorem.